 Environmental hotspots in the supply chain of Swiss companies

-- real estate services and construction
+- real estate and construction

 - health and social work